John Quinn was dead.

 John Quinn avidly collected many artists, including Sir Jacob Epstein.
-Epstein’s monumental Social Consciousness was originally intended for Philadelphia’s Ellen Phillips Samuel Memorial.
-In Series 5’s “The Icelander” we discussed the strange history of the first statue installed at the memorial.
+Epstein’s monumental Social Consciousness was originally intended for Philadelphia’s Ellen Phillips Samuel Memorial (“The Icelander”).

-John Quinn is buried in Fostoria, OH.
-Other notable burials in Fostoria include Hettie Purnell, the daughter of would-be Messiah “King Ben” Purnell.
-We discussed Purnell’s House of David in Series 5’s “Exceeding Great.”
+Quinn is buried in Fostoria, OH.
+Other notable burials in Fostoria include Hettie Purnell, the daughter of would-be Messiah “King Ben” Purnell of the House of David (“Exceeding Great”).

-Government witness Robert Ingersoll Aitken was the sculptor of the Dewey Monument in San Francisco.
-The monument celebrates Admiral George Dewey’s victory at the Battle of Manila Bay, where he uttered the famous line “You may fire when you are ready, Gridley.”
-Charles Vernon Gridley was the subject of our second episode.
+Government witness Robert Ingersoll Aitken was the sculptor of the Dewey Monument in San Francisco, celebrating Dewey’s victory at the Battle of Manila Bay (“He Fired When Ready”).

 - Cabanne, Pierre.
 Constantin Brancusi.
 Paris: Terrail, 2002.